jacechua/brilliant/README.md

 # brilliance
-Challenges solved on brilliant.org - quantitative skills in math, science, and computer science.
+Challenges solved on Brilliant which hosts problems on quantitative skills in math, science, and computer science.